mother-of-all-self-hosting/ansible-role-appsmith/docs/configuring-appsmith.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-all,start
 ```

+To disable public registration, remove the configuration and re-run the same command.

 If you use the MASH playbook, the shortcut commands with the [`just` program](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/just.md) are also available: `just install-all` or `just setup-all`

 ## Usage

-After running the command for installation, Appsmith becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Appsmith instance becomes available at the URL specified with `appsmith_hostname`.
+With the configuration above, the service is hosted at `https://example.com`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to Appsmith.
-See [this section](https://github.com/httpjamesm/Appsmith/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-appsmith-automatically) on the official documentation for more information.

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/Appsmith) to add yours to [`instances.json`](https://github.com/httpjamesm/Appsmith/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
+To get started, open the URL with a web browser, and create the first user from the web interface.

 ## Troubleshooting